D.S. (song): Aftermath

 The child sexual abuse allegations of 2003 resulted in a long trial two years later.
 Sneddon was the lead investigator again, as well as the trial prosecutor.
 The trial ended with Jackson being acquitted on all counts.
 The two investigations controlled by Sneddon drew complaints that he was motivated by a "vendetta" against Jackson; evidence to support these claims include Sneddon joking about Jackson's greatest hits album being released on the same day as his arrest and sarcastically saying, "Like the sheriff and I really are into that kind of music", calling Jackson "Wacko Jacko" and shouting "we got him, we finally got him" to the media when he had only just begun an investigation and had gathered limited evidence.
 "D.S." was sung outside the courtroom by a group of Jackson's fans every day the trial took place.

-In January 2019, as a response to the controversial Leaving Neverland documentary, Jackson's fans created an unofficial, fan-made version titled "Wade Robson Is A Cold Man" (alternatively titled as W.R), basically the lyrics are nearly identical, with "Don Sneddon" being replaced by "Wade Robson".
+In January 2019, as a response to the controversial Leaving Neverland documentary, Jackson's fans created an unofficial, fan-made version titled "Wade Robson Is a Cold Man" (alternatively titled "W.R."); the lyrics are identical with the exception of "Dom Sheldon" being replaced by "Wade Robson".